Walking as Practice

 Gudgenby Ready-Cut Cottage, Namadgi National Park, April 2012

 I was one of four artists who participated in the 2012 Artists in Residence program, which was aimed at creating a response to the theme of ‘water’.
 I spent a month living and making at Gudgenby Ready-Cut Cottage in Namadgi National Park in April 2012.
-During the time I researched the Canberra's water catchment and created Flood Nest, Gudgenby 2013, a work which was shown at Craft ACT Craft and Design Centre in an exhibition titled ‘Talking Water’ in April 2013.
+During the time I researched Canberra's water catchment and created Flood Nest, Gudgenby 2013, a work which was shown at Craft ACT Craft and Design Centre in an exhibition titled ‘Talking Water’ in April 2013.

 Black Church Print Studio International Residency